wgxli/piano-transcription/README.md

 -----------
-Under my own benchmarks, the system achieves an 80% f-measure on the MAPS piano dataset, which was on par with state-of-the art systems
-(as far as I know) at the time.
+Under my own benchmarks, the system achieves an 80% f-measure on the MAPS piano dataset, which, to the best of my knowledge, was on par with general (i.e. no per-piano fine-tuning) state-of-the art systems at the time.

 I submitted this system to the
 [2017 MIREX music information retrieval contest](https://www.music-ir.org/mirex/wiki/2017:Multiple_Fundamental_Frequency_Estimation_%26_Tracking_Results_-_MIREX_Dataset).